|

 When the prayer is finished, the chairman of the meeting gets up first,

 as usual.
-He walks to the little platform in front of the central wall
+He walks to the low platform in front of the central wall

 with the display of hexagrams on it, and commences: